projectbank/Documentatie/README.md

 Transferring is probably the most difficult API call.
 That explains just how easy the API is.
 It allows 4 parameters, although you only need 3 to withdraw, if that is what you like.

-1. __The NUID of the client__ This is the client that wants to transfer money
+1. `nuid` This is the client that wants to transfer money.
+We expect a NUID.
-2. __The PIN of the client__ To allow the client to transfer money, we need his PIN.
+2. `pin` To allow the client to transfer money, we need his PIN.
-3. __The amount of money to transfer__ This will be withdrawn from the client's account and transfered to the recipient.
+3. `amount` This will be withdrawn from the client's account and transfered to the recipient.
-4. __The IBAN of the recipient _(optional)___ The recipient only needs an IBAN.
+4. `recipient` The recipient only needs an IBAN.
 We will handle the rest.
 If you don't send a recipient, we will just withdraw the money and you can give it in cash to the client.

 #### Request

-An example request would look like this: http://bowero.nl/api/clients/transfer.php?nuid=D0CC76A5&pin=0901&amount=300&recipient=SU65USSR182763.
+The request should be made to `clients/transfer.php`.

+#### Response

 The result is the balance after the transfer.
 Just like with the balance requests, this can return `0`.
 If this happens, your transfer was succesful.

-#### Response

 ##### Success